xxu092/NGS-coverage-analysis/README.md

 mosdepth -t 16 -n -b dataset/h38_genomic.genes1.chr1.bed -f dataset/GCF_000001405.26_GRCh38_genomic.fna NA12878chr1 dataset/NA12878.hg38.cram
 ```
 ### Result
 In `NA12878chr1.regions.bed.gz` file we can see the calculated coverage for gene regions.
 Below is snippet of the result.
+Last column is the mean coverage in that region.
 ```
 chr1    10953   11523   .
 32.76
 chr1    11873   14409   .
 36.79